What is the Queenstown Trail like?

 How difficult is the trail to ride?

 There is a combination of flat and hilly terrain.
-Though most of the is undulating, some of the hills are quite steep but not too long.
+Though most of the trail is undulating, some of the hills are quite steep but not too long.

 If you’re unfamiliar with mountain biking or concerned about the hills, we recommend upgrading to an Electric-bike.
 These pedal-assisted bikes take the sting out of any hill and guarantees you to have an awesome riding experience!